Skip to content

 Roll-off dumpsters are large, wheeled, open-top metal containers that are used to dispose of waste.
 Typically, they're rectangular in shape and may be front-loaded, top-loaded, or both, depending on the size and construction of the container.

-Roll-offs are transported by special roll-off trucks that are built to secure the containers and offload waste, usually at a landfill, dump, or recycling center.
+Special roll-off trucks designed to secure the containers and offload waste—typically at a landfill, dump, or recycling facility—transport roll-offs.
 These trucks deliver roll-off containers when they're rented, either for residential or commercial use, and then pick up filled containers to dispose of the waste.

 What are roll-off dumpsters used for?